SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/specify-shipping-address-details.md

       </td>

       <td>
-        Enter the name of the customer that
+        Enter the name of the customer registered with FedEx.
       </td>
     </tr>